software-tools-books/js4ds/_en/logging.md

 is a simple form of [logging](../gloss/#g:logging).
 We can use a library called [Winston][winston] to get more control and structure.
 By control,
-we mean that we candefine levels for messages and a threshold for the logger, and only log things that are at least that important.
+we mean that we can define levels for messages and a threshold for the logger, and only log things that are at least that important.
 This is much better than commenting and uncommenting messages, both because it involves less typing